imtianx/docker-android-compiler/README.md

 # docker-android-builder
-Docker image to build android apk  file  and test for ci
+Docker image to build android apk  file  and test for ci ,using android platform-27 .

 Visit the [Docker hub](https://hub.docker.com/r/imtianx/docker-android-builder/) to see more infomation of this image.